hwkim301/blog/content/about.md

 ---
-title: "Who am I"
+title: "About"
-layout: "whoami"
+layout: "about"
-url: "/whoami/"
+url: "/about/"
-summary: whoami
+summary: about
 birthdate: "2000-03-01"
 ---